By Beth Hanning

-Rule 8: Do not feed the seagulls…We locals call them the beach rats.
+Rule 8: Do not feed the seagulls…Us locals call them the beach rats.
 Would you feed a rat on the subway?
 I do not think so.
 Please do not leave food around as it will attract the beach rats.
-Also, be careful with your food; they will eat it right out of your hand.
+Also, be careful with your food, they will eat it right out of your hand.
 I had a seagull take a full slice of pizza off a plate as I was passing it to my daughter.